ioccc-src/winner/bugs.md

 ### Source code: [1993/cmills/cmills.c](1993/cmills/cmills.c)
 ### Information: [1993/cmills/README.md](1993/cmills/README.md)

-We are unsure if this is a problem with multiple platforms but in macOS at least the program appears to just shows a black screen.
+In multiple platforms, both macOS and also linux (in particular a RHEL 9.3 system), this entry just shows a blank screen.

 Can you fix it?
 We welcome your help.